 How are your symptoms now?

 I still have the numbness in the saddle region, sides of the ankles and back of my legs.
 I have yearly Botox in my bladder to prevent bladder spasms and enable intermittent self catheterising.
 The Botox has been amazing!
 In terms of pain I still have pain over the area of my surgery.
-I also get pain from sitting or standing too long.
+I also get pain from sitting or standing too long

-From a simply aesthetic perspective I don’t think people would know you have CES.
+Looking at you I don’t think people would know you have CES.
 What is life like with what some may refer to as an ‘invisible illness’?

-That really doesn’t sound like a nice experience.
-Instances like that go a long way to explaining why some people with invisible disabilities avoid going out of the house.
+Experiences like that go a long way to explaining why some people with invisible disabilities avoid going out of the house.
 How have you coped with your condition?

 My friends are brilliant.
 We have a laugh.